Romainville: Location

 It is located 7.2 km from the center of Paris.

 History

+The name Romainville derives from Latin, and means 'Roman village'.

 On 24 July 1867, a part of the territory of Romainville was detached and merged with a part of the territory of Pantin and a part of the territory of Bagnolet to create the commune of Les Lilas.
+The Hôtel de Ville was completed in 1873.

 Transport

 Romainville is served by three station of the Paris Métro, which are Serge Gainsbourg, Romainville-Carnot, Montreuil-Hôpital.
 Also not far is Bobigny - Pantin - Raymond Queneau station on Paris Métro Line 5.

 Education

 As of 2016 there were 1,147 preschool (maternelle) students and 1,637 elementary students in Romainville communal primary schools, making a total of 2,782 students.